Sena-Kilinc/Sena-Kilinc/README.md

-Hi I'm Sena and im interested in big data and games
+Hi I'm Sena and I'm committed to learning big data engineering and back-end development.